Head: Selmer Bringsjord

 This area of research focuses on perception with an emphasis on its role in the performance of both routine and skilled goal-directed action.
 Current research topics include visually guided locomotion in real and virtual environments, the coordination of eye and hand movements, and the integration of perception and action with higher-level cognition (e.g., learning and attention).
 At Rensselaer, these topics are investigated from various theoretical perspectives, including ecological psychology, dynamical systems theory, and computational cognitive modeling.

-Dual majors are available in all (philosophy and psychology) department curriculum areas.
+Dual majors are available in all (cognitive science, philosophy, and psychology) department curriculum areas.

 Majors that may be combined with philosophy to form a dual major include computer science, physics, mathematics, biology, architecture, and various engineering majors (e.g., computer systems engineer).
 These dual programs serve the needs of those students desiring to combine the virtues of a liberal arts education with those of science, architecture, or engineering to achieve an education that is practical, stimulating, and diverse.